maivankien/dobby-finance-assistant/README.md

 ## Overview

 Dobby Finance Assistant is a comprehensive personal finance management application that helps users track their daily expenses with an intuitive interface.
-The application features a popup-based expense entry system, comprehensive filtering options, real-time expense calculations, and an AI-powered chat assistant that can help with expense logging, financial analysis, and budgeting advice.
+The application features a popup-based expense entry system, comprehensive filtering options, real-time expense calculations, calendar view with month and week modes, and an AI-powered chat assistant that can help with expense logging, financial analysis, and budgeting advice.

 ## Features